-E-Signing with Smart Cards in U.S. Government Agencies
+E-Signing with PIV and CAC Smart Cards in U.S. Government Agencies

-When it comes to privacy and security of data, US government agencies use a Common Access Card (CAC) or a Personal Identity Verification Card (PIV) to manage access and authenticate government employees.
+When it comes to privacy and security of data, US government agencies use a Common Access Card (CAC) or a Personal Identity Verification Card (PIV) to manage access and authenticate government employees in the active directory.
 Roughly the size of a credit card, CAC and PIV smart cards store data such as digital certificates, biometric information, photo, expiration date, government agency and department, and other information that identifies the smart card holder.
 When authenticating or accessing information, the government agency employee inserts their smart card in a card reader to securely authenticate themselves.

 History of CAC and PIV Smart Cards